HatFullOfData/CodeStuff/PowerQueryCompareTables.md

 Need to compare 2 tables, Current and Update, with a common unique id column and compare values in selected columns

+ColumnNames needs to be a list of column names to compare, IDColumnName needs to be the name of the common unique column in both tables.

 ## Code

 ```